Öland: Travel Guide & Attractions in Sweden’s Summer Haven

 A geological formation that makes a stunning natural landscape for a nice summer picnic, Byrum’s raukar has been a nature reserve since 1935.
 Come prepared with a cap and windbreaker to brave the coastal winds while enjoying a relaxing picnic by the limestone coast.
 It’s pretty much the ideal spot for nature lovers.

 The Iron Age village, which existed back between 500 and 1050 A.D., was discovered by archaeologists and a decision was made to reconstruct the longhouses from the Iron Age.
-Visit the Iron Age village today to discover the history of the area, while understanding the way of life that used to exist.
+This village only opens its doors to visitors from July to mid-August.
+Visit the Iron Age village to discover the history of the area, while understanding the way of life that used to exist.
 It’s certainly an eye-opener.

 Lighthouses might all look similar, but they are still worth a photo stop.
 This Swedish lighthouse was built in 1845 on a small island called Stora Grundet which is just north of Öland, The 32-metre high lighthouse is accessible only on foot, via a small bridge which connects the small island to Öland.
 The tower is open to visitors during the summer seasons.